muppet9010/factorio-muppet-streamer/README.md

 #### Streamer Events

-- Can schedule the delivery of some explosives to a player at speed via command.
+- Can schedule the delivery of some explosives to a player at speed.
-- A leaky flamethrower that shoots for short bursts intermittently via command.
+- A leaky flamethrower that shoots for short bursts intermittently.
-- Give a player a weapon and ammo, plus options to force it as an active weapon via command.
+- Give a player a weapon and ammo, plus options to force it as an active weapon.
-- Spawn entities around the player with various placement options via command.
+- Spawn entities around the player with various placement options.
-- Make the player an aggressive driver via command.
+- Make the player an aggressive driver.
-- Call other players to help by teleporting them in via command.
+- Call other players to help by teleporting them in.
-- Teleport the player to a range of possible target types via command.
+- Teleport the player to a range of possible target types.
-- Sets the ground on fire behind a player via command.
+- Sets the ground on fire behind a player.
-- Drop a player's inventory on the ground over time via command.
+- Drop a player's inventory on the ground over time.
-- Mix up players' inventories between them via command.
+- Mix up players' inventories between them.

+All are done via highly configurable RCON commands.

 #### Multiplayer Features